-Fever Lake’s diner, whose management, waitresses and customers offer up a menu of exposition and character backgrounds, always feels like Nadine’s diner on Twin Peaks.
+Fever Lake’s diner, whose management, waitresses and customers offer up a menu of exposition and character backgrounds, always feels like Norma’s diner on Twin Peaks.

 Anyway, Fever Lake tries hard for atmosphere but is mostly just boring.
 The “college students” (LMAO) are too old to be playing 19 or 20 year olds and are such walking stereotypes that all their conversations will put you to sleep.

 This film also makes its own ending needlessly muddled by offering up two different solutions, both of which are so clichéd that neither would be worth settling for.
 As I stated above, only the kitsch casting and the “Hey, are they trying to be like Twin Peaks?” moments make this bomb at all interesting.